 2021 Aggregate Online Casino Revenue

-Through the first quarter of 2021, both New Jersey and Pennsylvania are on pace to clear $1 billion in annual online casino revenue by the end of the year.
+Through the first six months of 2021, both New Jersey and Pennsylvania are on pace to clear $1 billion in annual online casino revenue by the end of the year.
 New Jersey nearly hit that mark in 2020 ($970.3 million in revenue), but 2021 could see at least two states enter nine-figure territory in online casino revenue.

 2021 Aggregate Online Casino State Tax Revenue